andreibe24/terraform-lab/README.md

 - Step 5: Remove instance 3 from .tf, then `terraform init && terraform apply`

-- Step 6: Use a new module, then `terraform init && terraform apply`
+- Step 6: Use a new module, then `terraform init && terraform apply` & use VPC on the instances